EESSI/docs/docs/governance/governance.md

 1. The Teams may be too big to organize voting in a quick, practical way.
 2. The obligation to take part in votes may discourage people to become part of these Teams, as it may be seen as a burden.

-Voting may nonetheless be used as a way to achieve consenses.
+Voting may nonetheless be used as a way to achieve consensus.
 For example, asking (a relevant subset of) the Team to vote may be one way to determine the majority opinion.
 Then, it can be discussed if the majority vote is an acceptable outcome to the Team.
 If so, consensus is achieved.

 ### 3.3 Conflict Resolution
 <!-- Define how disputes are escalated and resolved. -->